 What to learn more about NLP?

-… then come and join us on one of our public courses and we’ll gladly share more with you about how you can acquire the NLP mindset for success.
-Perhaps you’d like to join us on the our next 2 day NLP Business Diploma next running on 9th & 10th February 2017 (click here for other dates) – a great introductory course, no prior experience required and directly relevant to those in organisations.
+… then come and join us on one of our public courses (or our online training) and we’ll gladly share more with you about how you can acquire the NLP mindset for success.
+Perhaps you’d like to join us on our next 2 day NLP Diploma (click here for dates of the next course) – a great introductory course, no prior experience required and directly relevant to those in organisations.

 Perhaps you want to come on our the 7 day NLP Practitioner course – a certified course, accredited by the ABNLP (governing body) which will provide you with the ultimate personal development course and equips you to use NLP to help others.
-Our January NLP Practitioner course is now full, but we have plenty of spaces on the March course – running from 19th – 25th March 2017 (click here for other dates).
+Our next NLP Practitioner course dates can be found by clicking here.

-Both these course are expected to sell out, so act quickly to secure your place!
+Both these course get fully booked, so act quickly to secure your place!

 If you’d like to find out more about any of our courses, contact us at: firstname.lastname@example.org or call us on 02920 023311 and Lyn would be happy to help answer any of your questions.